sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

    ### Deep sleep, device won't turn on after locking it, have to reboot.
    The issue that causes deep sleep is unfortunately **unfixable**.
 There is, however, a workaround to this:

-   Install the tweak "Insomnia" from BigBoss or "Fiona" from the repo https://julioverne.github.io
+   Install the tweak "Insomnia" from BigBoss repo or "Fiona" from the repo https://julioverne.github.io

    *Note: This does slightly affect battery life due to the way it works.
 You probably aren't using this script for battery life though, are you.